How to Use Claude AI for Beginners in 2026 (Free Guide)

 Web Search

 Flip it on in the chat bar and Claude searches live, with sources cited inline.
-The fix for anything where your question depends on what’s happening right now.

 Free